 - 1. Integrate ecological, economic and social systems at all spatial scales, and treat the resulting supersystem as the unit of development and management. - 2.
-Identify, monitor and establish at least a first approximation of the magnitude of services economic terms. in
+Identify, monitor and establish at least a first approximation of the magnitude of services in economic terms.

-- 3. Make people aware of their connections with ecosystem services. this would for on depend the people's willingness to pay. - 4.
+- 3. Make people aware of their connections with ecosystem services. for on this would depend the people's willingness to pay. - 4.
 Set-up frame for their further analysis, and expand the scope of ecosystem services by considering how ecosystems vary in